wiseman-timelord/Jules-Text-Game-Experiment/README.md

 - Jules will upload to a new branch.

 Notation:
-- There is also new "OK Computer",  I'd like to see what it would do also.
+- There is also new "OK Computer" by `Kimi.Com`,  I'd like to see what it would do also.